Eternal derby of Slovenian football (2007): Fans

 Besides the city of Maribor itself and the surrounding area, NK Maribor also has a large fan base in the whole regions of Lower Styria and Slovenian Carinthia.
 Olimpija on the other hand inherited much of the fan base that belonged to the dissolved club and draws much of its fans from the central part of the country, the majority from the city of Ljubljana with the surrounding area of southern Upper Carniola and northwestern Lower Carniola.
-Overall, the two clubs were always the most popular football clubs in the country.
+Overall, the two clubs have always been the most popular football clubs in the country.

 Both clubs always have support on their matches from ultras groups called Viole Maribor, supporting NK Maribor, and Green Dragons who supports NK Olimpija.
 The two groups are among the largest in the country and it is not uncommon that the matches between the two clubs were sometimes interrupted by clashes between the two groups or with the police.
 On many occasions, before or after the matches, the fans of the two clubs would also meet up and fight on the streets.
-One of the worst incidents, in April 2010 after a match, resulted in a stabbing of a member of the Green Dragons who, with a group of friends, got into a fight with members of the Viole in Ljubljana's railway station.
+One of the worst incidents occurred in April 2010 after a match, when a member of the Green Dragons was stabbed after a group of his friends got into a fight with members of Viole at the Ljubljana railway station.
 However, to date, there has not been any fatalities in the country related to football violence.
-Fans of Olimpija traditionally occupy the northern stands of the stadiums, while Maribor fans are present on the southern stands.

 Honours

-Official statistics of honours won by NK Maribor and NK Olimpija as treated by the Football Association of Slovenia.
+Official statistics of honours won by NK Maribor and NK Olimpija as listed by the Football Association of Slovenia.